pywbem/pywbemtools/docs/pywbemclicommands.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The ``instance count`` command counts the CIM instances of some or all classes in the namespace specified with the ``-namespace``/``-n`` command option, or otherwise in the default namespace of the connection.
+The ``instance count`` command counts the CIM instances of some or all classes in the namespaces specified with the ``-namespace``/``-n`` command option, or all namespaces in the server.

-The count of instances is displayed for each class name.
+This command displays the count of instances of each CIM class whose class name matches the specified wildcard expression (CLASSNAME-GLOB) in all CIM namespaces of the WBEM server, or in the specified namespaces (--namespace option).
+This differs from instance enumerate, etc. in that it counts the instances specifically for the classname of each instance returned (the creation classname), not including subclasses.

-**TBD: Does it include instances of subclasses?**
+If the ``CLASSNAME-GLOB`` argument is specified, only instances of classes that match the specified :term:`Unix-style path name pattern` are counted.
+If the ``CLASSNAME-GLOB`` argument is not specified all instances of all classes in the target namespaces are counted.

-If the ``CLASSNAME-GLOB`` argument is specified, only the classes are counted that match the specified :term:`Unix-style path name pattern`.
+Results for class that have no instances are not displayed.

-Otherwise, all classes are counted.
+This command can take a long time to execute since it potentially enumerates all instance names for all classes in all namespaces.

 Valid output formats are :term:`Table output formats`.